decentraland-scenes/video-streaming/README.md

 ### _NOTE: These are just brief notes from my meeting with HPrivakos (will tidy up later...)_

 ## Choosing a hosting option

-The simplest option for streaming video is to use a Vimeo paid account.
-You can also go for a Vimeo _premium_ account, which is significantly more expensive but enables more options.
+There are a number of options for streaming video.
+The simplest option is to use a managed hosting provider like [Vimeo](https://vimeo.com/) or [Livepeer Studio](https://livepeer.studio/) where you pay a fee to the provider to manage all the streaming infrastructure.
 The other recommended alternative is to set up your own server, using free software but paying for hosting on a platform like Digital Ocean.
 All these options have pros and cons for different scenarios.
 You should evaluate what's best for you taking into account your needs, technical skills and budget.

+### Managed hosted

 **Vimeo Pro (or higher)**: